MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hub-to-hub-association.md

     - In the hub structure example above, if you are on the North American marketing hub (level 2) and you select **Associated child hubs**, you will see links to the *South America Marketing* and *Asia Marketing* hubs.

-4. Then, enter a display name for the new navigational links
+4. Then, enter a display name for the new navigational links.
-5. Select **OK** to save your selection
+5. Select **OK** to save your selection.
-6. Select **Save** when you are done
+6. Select **Save** when you are done.

 >[!NOTE]
 >Navigational links to associated hubs *are not* automatically updated when there are changes to hub associations in the SharePoint admin center.